-The HEAL Advocacy Committee advances the public health response to trafficking by working to improve public policies and support anti-trafficking efforts at the local, regional, national, and international levels.
+The HEAL Advocacy Committee advances the health care response to trafficking by working to improve public policies and support anti-trafficking efforts at the local, regional, national, and international levels.
 Our leader of the Advocacy Committee is Abigail English, JD.

 HEAL Trafficking strives to remain a place in the anti-trafficking field where people with differing positions can come together and create positive change.
-As an organization grounded in public health concepts and methods, we currently do not take a stand for or against decriminalization of commercial sex work as we continue to review evidence around prevention and harm reduction strategies.
+As an organization grounded in health concepts and methods, we currently do not take a stand for or against decriminalization of commercial sex work as we continue to review evidence around prevention and harm reduction strategies.

 Through a year long process of convening experts, including those with lived experience, and culling evidence, the UN Delta 8.7 Policy Guides have been released.
 HEAL Trafficking led the subgroup on Health Policy and Practice.

 On February 1, 2021, HEAL Trafficking submitted information to the U.S. State Department for the 2021 Trafficking in Persons (TIP) Report.
 The submission included highlights of HEAL Trafficking’s 2020 Impact and the results of a global survey.
 In January 2021,

 This webinar explored a topic of increasing concern to health care professionals, lawyers, and other advocates.
 In recent years, increasing numbers of states have been amending their laws to require reporting of human trafficking, especially of children.
 These laws usually

 Three trailblazing organizations have joined the Alliance to End Slavery and Trafficking (ATEST), expanding the alliance’s depth and breadth of expertise and strengthening the alliance’s collective voice.
 HEAL Trafficking, Humanity United Action and the McCain Institute for International Leadership bring